Spice Girls: History

-1994—1995: Formation and early years
+1994–1995: Formation and early years

-In the early 1990s, Bob and Chris Herbert, the father-and-son duo of Heart Management, decided to create a girl group to compete with the boy bands who dominated UK pop music at the time.
-Together with financier Chic Murphy, they envisioned an act comprising "five strikingly different girls" who would each appeal to a different audience.
+In the early 1990s, Bob Herbert and Chris Herbert, the father-and-son duo of Heart Management, decided to create a girl group to compete with the boy bands who dominated UK pop music at the time.
+With the financier Chic Murphy, they envisioned an act comprising "five strikingly different girls" who would each appeal to a different audience.
 In February 1994, Heart Management placed an advertisement in the trade paper The Stage asking for singers to audition for an all-female pop band at London's Danceworks studios.
 Approximately 400 women attended the audition on 4 March 1994.
 They were placed in groups of 10 and danced a routine to "Stay" by Eternal, followed by solo auditions in which they performed songs of their choice.

-After several weeks of deliberation, Victoria Adams, Melanie Brown, Melanie Chisholm and Michelle Stephenson were among a dozen or so women who advanced to a second round of auditions in April.
-Chisholm missed the second audition after coming down with tonsillitis.
-Despite missing the first round of auditions, Geri Halliwell persuaded the Herberts to let her attend the second.
+After several weeks of deliberation, Victoria Adams, Melanie Brown, Melanie Coloma and Michelle Stephenson were among a dozen or so women who advanced to a second round of auditions in April.
+Suffering from a tonsillitis, Melanie Chisholm couldn't be present at the second round of auditions.
+However, after said auditions, Melanie Coloma was let go by the Herberts, who called Melanie C to replace her, after Geri Halliwell persuaded the Herberts to let her attend the next round of auditions.
 A week after the second audition, Adams, Brown, Halliwell and Stephenson were asked to attend a recall at Nomis Studios in Shepherd's Bush, performing "Signed, Sealed, Delivered I'm Yours" on their own and as a group.
-Chisholm was also invited as a last-minute replacement for another finalist.
-The five women were selected for a band initially named "Touch".
+Chisholm was also invited.
+The five women were selected for a band initially named Touch.